 For history-buffs, the UK is heaven-sent!
 As the birthplace of the Industrial Revolution, there remains still a jaw-dropping amount of relics from that era, with the canal network being a stunning example.

 Almost every village has a pub, and while most pubs these days are increasingly operating as restaurants, you should still get a warm welcome in most village and small-town pubs.

 A growing network of traffic-free cycle routes

-Many traffic-free cycle routes in the UK are built on disused railways, offering (mostly) gentle gradients, along three-lined paths.
+Many traffic-free cycle routes in the UK are built on disused railways, offering (mostly) gentle gradients, along tree-lined paths.
 Many of these, such as the Monsal Trail, are iconic in their own right, but even lesser-known traffic-free routes are well worth slowly exploring by bike.

 Cycling is undoubtedly booming in the UK.
 Having said that, some drivers can be reckless, and generally it’s best to avoid any road with A-road classification.
 While it’s often perfectly fine to cycle on some A-roads, it’s undoubtedly far more enjoyable to stick to traffic-free paths, or rural lanes (where available).